 - VFR Operations

 Wide Area Augmentation System (WAAS)

-The International Civil Aviation Organization (ICAO) has defined Standards and Recommended Practices (SARPs) for satellite-based augmentation systems (SBAS) such as WAAS.
-Japan, India, and Europe are building similar systems: EGNOS, the European Geostationary Navigation Overlay System; India's GPS and Geo-Augmented Navigation (GAGAN) system; and Japan's Multi-functional Transport Satellite (MTSAT)-based Satellite Augmentation System (MSAS).
+- The International Civil Aviation Organization (ICAO) has defined Standards and Recommended Practices (SARPs) for satellite-based augmentation systems (SBAS) such as WAAS.
+India and Europe are building similar systems: EGNOS, the European Geostationary Navigation Overlay System; and India's GPS and Geo-Augmented Navigation (GAGAN) system.
 The merging of these systems will create an expansive navigation capability similar to GPS, but with greater accuracy, availability, and integrity.

 Instrument Approach Capabilities

 - A class of approach procedures which provide vertical guidance, but which do not meet the ICAO Annex 10 requirements for precision approaches has been developed to support satellite navigation use for aviation applications worldwide.
 These procedures are not precision and are referred to as Approach with Vertical Guidance (APV), are defined in ICAO Annex 6, and include approaches such as the LNAV/VNAV and localizer performance with vertical guidance (LPV).
 These approaches provide vertical guidance, but do not meet the more stringent standards of a precision approach.
 Properly certified WAAS receivers will be able to fly to LPV minima and LNAV/VNAV minima, using a WAAS electronic glide path, which eliminates the errors that can be introduced by using Barometric altimetry.